Software Developer Visa Sponsorship Jobs in Alabama

 Which companies sponsor visas for software developers in Alabama?

 Huntsville-based defense contractors are the most active sponsors, including Lockheed Martin, Boeing, Leidos, and SAIC, which regularly hire software developers for defense and aerospace systems work.
-In Birmingham, companies in healthcare IT and financial technology have also filed H-1B petitions for developer roles.
+In Birmingham, companies in healthcare IT and financial technology have also filed H-1B visa petitions for developer roles.
 Federal contractor work dominates Alabama sponsorship activity, so developers with security clearance eligibility or relevant engineering backgrounds are most competitive.

 Which visa types are most common for software developer roles in Alabama?

 The H-1B is the most common visa for software developers in Alabama, as the role typically qualifies as a specialty occupation requiring a bachelor's degree in computer science, software engineering, or a related field.
 Some developers at multinational firms may use the L-1B for intracompany transfers.
-Candidates with Australian citizenship can pursue the E-3, which has no lottery and is often faster to obtain than the H-1B.
+Candidates with Australian citizenship can pursue the E-3 visa, which has no lottery and is often faster to obtain than the H-1B.

 Which cities in Alabama have the most software developer sponsorship jobs?